 After that, I walked around Bono’s on the outside till the door opened and I was greeted by Joe Bono himself who came out to talk to me about the history and showed me the inside.
-He informed me that he is in a fight with the city trying to reopen this historic restaurant and as I toured the beautiful and historic inside I couldn’t help but hope it reopens again sometime.
+He informed me that he is in a fight with the city trying to reopen this historic restaurant and as I toured the beautiful and historical inside I couldn’t help but hope it opens again as well.
 I would love to have a meal in this 70-year-old restaurant.
 Update 2019, this restaurant is back open again.
 I haven’t tried it but I hope to soon.